 Administrative Volunteer Opportunities

-We rely on volunteers to offer support with administrative items such as filing, data entry, preparing our newsletter, and copying educational brochures.
+We rely on volunteers to offer support with administrative items such as filing, data entry, content writing for our newsletter, and copying educational brochures.
 Volunteers are also needed for the preparation of our quarterly newsletter for a bulk mailing distribution.
 Our newsletter is a significant publication providing essential educational information to tenants throughout Texas.
 No minimum time commitment is required, but any position that requires interaction with clients or with confidential information does require a background check.

 Other volunteer opportunites